eventkoi/docs/README.md

 Welcome to the official documentation hub for **EventKoi**, a modern, fast, developer-friendly WordPress events calendar plugin.

-This repository contains the public documentation for EventKoi, including:

-- Event Query API
+This repository contains the public documentation for EventKoi, including the Event Query API used by the Event Query Block, Event Series templates, and frontend hydration.
-- Calendar & Event Objects
-- Recurring Event Logic
-- Frontend Rendering
-- Block Editor Integration
-- Developer Examples and Guides

 ---